cayton10/AdvWeb/weather_stocks_app/README.md

 ### Stocks Component

+Took a hot minute to get stock information to print.
+I was setting state, but <em>incorrectly<em> I guess.

+The component build could definitely be better.
+I could see how it would make things more readable by making another component to add "data rows" to the stock cards.
+This is something I'd like to come back to, if I can find the time (18 hours of classes).

 #### <strong>Notice</strong>

 If not all stocks are displayed, it's because I forgot to uncomment the const tickers array which contains the abbreviations for each IPO.
 The Alpha Vantage API limits queries to 5 / minute and 500 / day.
 During development of this application, I had to do a lot of page reloading to test, so I didn't want to max out my allowance.

 ### Weather Component

+#### 3.8.2021

+Weather functions as it should.
+After having worked with React for a couple of days, I can see how this framework can be advantageous for outputting HTML structure to the page.
+I need to go back and refactor this code when I have some free time.
+For instance, the weather component could be broken up into more components for enhanced readability and better code reuse.

+I'm recycling a lot of elements / repeating a lot of HTML structure, where I could just make a component to output each data row for me instead of cluttering everything up.

 ## APIs in Use: